Native

 salt, sugar and lard.
 Some call it a popover, and options are

 endless for how to eat it.
-There's the Indian taco, fry bread
+There's the Native American taco,

-with red chili and beans, or the extra sweet version with powdered
+and beans, or the extra sweet version with powdered sugar or

 In